pickyourtrail_logo

 Matterhorn Glacier Paradise - Highest Cable Car Point in Europe

-At 3,883 meters, this is the highest place you can reach by cable car in Europe.
-This alpine jewel captivates travellers with its glittering Glacier Palace, thrilling ice sculptures and view point platform that offers the breathtaking views of the iconic Matterhorn peak.
+Sitting at 3,883 meters, Matterhorn Glacier Paradise is the highest place you can reach by cable car in Europe.
+This alpine spot captivates travellers with its glittering Glacier Palace, located 15 meters below the surface with hand-carved ice sculptures, view point platform that offers the breathtaking views of the iconic Matterhorn peak.

 Rothorn (Unterrothorn) - The Highest Peak in the Sunnegga-Blauherd Area